GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 where #d-prime is the following symmetric angle distance
 #footnote[
   #d-prime is a simplified version of #d, introduced for single-source localization in @eq:ssl:single_source:angle_dist.
+  As input values always lay in the $[-pi, pi]$ interval, the outermost absolute value present in #d becomes unnecessary.
+  On this interval, they coincide rigorously.
 ],
 $
   #d-prime : [-pi, pi]^2 & --> [0, pi]\